-These countries still normally have 104 keys, with the normal variations between different types of keyboards such as portable and numeric devices.
+These countries still normally have 104 keys, with normal variations between different types of keyboards, such as portable and numeric devices.

 This was done by putting the consonants and vowels that are most common on the home (middle) letter row, aside from U.

-It is hard to measure accurately just how fast typists can churn out words using this layout since there is not a wide enough pool of users to accurately compare it to QWERTY typists.
+It is hard to measure accurately just how fast typists can churn out words using this layout since there is not a wide enough pool of users to compare it to QWERTY typists accurately.

-However, the evidence that is available suggests that people who are used to the Dvorak keyboard can type as fast, if not faster than those using QWERTY keyboards.
-There are also indicators that it can help with the accuracy of typing.
+However, the evidence that is available suggests that people who are used to the Dvorak keyboard can type as fast, if not faster, than those using QWERTY keyboards.
+There are also indicators that can help with the accuracy of typing.

 However, it’s easy enough to see if you like a different layout from the comfort of your own home.
 Almost all keyboards can be adjusted with the right software to change what appears on the screen with the same inputs.

-It is easy to buy sticker sets online of all 104 keys that lets you essentially remap the layout of your keyboard.
-With these, you could turn your QWERTY keyboard into a Dvorak keyboard, or any other layout you wish.
+It is easy to buy sticker sets online of all 104 keys that let you essentially remap the layout of your keyboard.
+With these, you could turn your QWERTY keyboard into a Dvorak keyboard or any other layout you wish.